canada-ca/cloud-guardrails/README.md

 ## Purpose

 The purpose of the guardrails is to ensure that departments and agencies are implementing a preliminary baseline set of controls within their cloud-based environments.
+These minimum guardrails are to be implemented within the GC-specified initial period (e.g. 30 days) upon receipt of an enrollment under the GC Cloud Services Framework Agreement.

+Departments

-## Summary
+## Summary - Initial 30 Days

-A summary of the cloud guardrails are identified in the table below:
+A summary of the cloud guardrails to be implemented in the initial phase are identified in the table below:

 | ID. | Guardrail |
 | --- | --- |